25 Computer Networking Acronyms you need to know if you work in the IT space.

 On the other hand, users can mainly assign MAC to device manufacturers and they can also use it to identify the brand and model of each of them.

-Last but not least, from our computer networking acronyms, is Remote Desktop Protocol (RDP) is a proprietary protocol that Microsoft has developed.
+Last but not least, from our computer networking acronyms, Remote Desktop Protocol (RDP) is a proprietary protocol that Microsoft has developed.
 This will give you access to an application or desktop hosted on a remote host.
 It enables you to connect, control, and access resources and data on a remote host as if you were doing it locally.

 Stay up-to-date on Computer Networking Acronyms